kumar-shubham-ml/5th-Place-Solution-to-Google-Landmark-Retrieval-2021/README.md

-# 5th Place Solution to Google Landmark retrieval 2021 competition (Kaggle)

-This repo contains training and inference code for fifth place solution to Google Landmark retrieval 2021 competition hosted on Kaggle.
-This repo is jointly owned by [tereka](https://github.com/tereka114) and [KS](https://github.com/kumar-shubham-ml).
+This repository contains the training and inference code for the fifth place solution in the Google Landmark Retrieval 2021 competition hosted on Kaggle.
+The solution was jointly created by the repository's owners, tereka and KS.

-Brief Summary about competition & proposed solution -> To be added
+The competition involved the retrieval of landmarks from a dataset of over four million images.
+The proposed solution involves using a backbone + ArcFace module + Average Pooling architecture with efficientNet v2s 800, v2m 732, v2m 640, v2l 720, and v2xl 640 as the backbone models.
+Gradient accumulation and mixed-precision training were employed to enable training with high batch sizes and large image sizes.

+The training data was GLDv2 (4.1M), and 512 embedding vectors were extracted from each model.
+These vectors were concatenated into vectors of size 2560.
+Pre-computed embedding was used, which computed embeddings locally and then uploaded them.

+Post-processing involved using train images to find bridged connections since direct KNN matches between index and test images were not always possible, such as for indoor/outdoor images.
+The post-processing involved three parts: bridged distance computation, direct distance computation, and re-ranking.

+In the first part, distances between test and landmark, and index and landmark were computed using a penalization technique.
+In the second part, the top five nearest landmarks were selected for each test and index image, and a bonus confidence of 0.5 was added to the nearest landmark.
+In the third part, bridged distance between test and index images was calculated using a power average approach.
+Direct distance computation involved applying Database Augmentation (DBA) on index and test embeddings and then applying KNN.
+The final confidence was calculated by aggregating the direct and bridged confidence scores.

+Bridged Distance between test and index images is calculated as:

+         Min( Max((test,landmark_id),(index,landmark_id)) for all landmark_id )

+All the post-processing hyperparameters were optimized on the 2019 index/test dataset.
+The solution was trained using Adam 15ep training with Cosine Annealing.
+The training was carried out using Google TPU Research Program's V3 TPUs on GCP in the last few days of the competition.

+The repository also contains a presentation on the solution, an inference code, and the backbone models used.

 #### Competition: https://www.kaggle.com/c/landmark-retrieval-2021/overview
 #### Inference Code: https://www.kaggle.com/ks2019/landmark-retrieval-5th-place-inference-notebook
 #### ICCV Presentation: https://github.com/kumar-shubham-ml/5th-Place-Solution-to-Google-Landmark-Retrieval-2021/blob/main/ICCV_Presentation.pdf

-## Train

-Backbone + ArcFace, GLDv2 Training(4.1M)

-Model architecture is backbone+ArcFace module+Average Pooling.
-The backbone list is here.

-1. EfficientNet v2s 800
-2. EfficientNet v2m 732
-3. EfficientNet v2m 640
-4. EfficientNet v2l 720
-5. EfficientNet v2xl 640(training 512)

-Training data is gldv2(4.1M). in order to train large image size with high batch size, we used gradient accumulation and mixed-precision training,(above v2s)

-We use Adam 15ep training with Cosine Annealing and extract 512 embedding vectors from each model.
-After we create concatenation vectors(2560).

-Also, we use pre-compute embedding, it computes in local and uploads all.(it use post-process)

-## Post-Process

-Many a times we can't match index and test images by direct KNN (for example: indoor/outdoor images).
-Our postprocessing is based on using train images to find these connections (we call this bridged connections).
-This postprocessing alone gives boost of 0.085-0.09 on public/private lb.

-### PART A - Bridged Distance Computation

-#### Step 1: Computing Distance between (test and landmark) and (index and landmark)

-1. So, for each test and index image, we pick top 300 neighbours from train images using KNN (RAPIDS)
-2. We penalise each train image by non landmark distances.
-Non landmark scores for each train image is computed using non landmark images from 2019 test set.
-We take top 10 neighbours for each train image and get the average of their distances.
-(2020 Recognition 1st place solution)
-3. We compute distance between each test image and landmark id -> Pick top k (k=2) nearest train images belonging to landmark from test and average them
-4. Similarly, we compute distance between each index image and landmark id

-#### Step 2: Finding Top 5 Landmarks for each test and index images
-5. We pick top 5 nearest landmarks for each test and index images with the help of distance calculated above
-6. We add bonus confidence (0.5) to the nearest landmark for each test and index image (distance = distance - 0.5)

-#### Step 3: Calculating Bridged Distance
-7. Bridged Distance between test and index images is calculated as:

-         Min( Max((test,landmark_id),(index,landmark_id)) for all landmark_id )

-### PART B - Direct Distance Computation

-1. We apply DBA (Database Augmentation) on index and test embeddings and then apply KNN.
-We found that the direct connections have very high precision at high confidences but bridged connections bring more neighbours.

-### PART C - Reranking

-1. We converted all distances into confidence -> Confidence = 1-distance
-2. We aggregated direct and bridged confidence using power average approach (3rd place solution for recognition 2020)

-        Final Confidence = Direct Confidence**3 + Bridged Confidence**3

-3. We pick top 100 index images for each test image using the confidence score calculated above.

-### Postprocessing Optimisation:

-All the post-processing hyperparmeters were optimised on 2019 index/test dataset.

-# Hardware
-Special mention to Google TPU Research Program  (https://sites.research.google/trc/) which helped us in training bigger models in the last few days of the competition by supporting us with V3 TPUs on GCP.